kavisha3012/flutter-exercise/02-list/README.md

 4

-## 0207- Write a program to remove last element of the string.
+## 0207- Write a program to remove last element of the list.
 Input list:
 [1, 2, 3, 4]